unocss/unocss/README.md

 ###### Disclamier

-> 🧪 This package is aimed to explore the possibilities of what an atomic CSS framework can be.
-It's not a replacement for Windi CSS or Tailwind.
-You will expect to see breaking changes and overhaul redesigns quite often.
+> 🧪 This package is trying to explore the possibilities of what an atomic CSS framework can be.
+It's not a replacement for Windi CSS or Tailwind. **Not production ready**, yet.
+Breaking changes and overhaul redesigns are expected frequently.

 ## Installation